 You can improve the appearance of the login form by:

-• Styling Widgets: Customize the appearance of labels, buttons, and entry fields using options like font, bg (background color), and fg (foreground color).
+method to gain more control over widget placement. - Styling Widgets: Customize the appearance of labels, buttons, and entry fields using options like

-• Adding Images and Icons: Make the login form visually appealing by adding logos or icons.
+(foreground color). - Adding Images and Icons: Make the login form visually appealing by adding logos or icons.

 Here’s an example of a more advanced login form with some of these enhancements: